andreterceiro/dio-mobile-meu-tudo--good-pratices-to-restful-apis/README.md

 ![route versioning - example](images/route-versioning-example.png)

+# Query parameters

+Teacher said about the use of query parameters using the characters "?" and "&" in the URL.

 # REST APIs returning HTML

 A conversation with Chat GPT about this question: [link](https://chatgpt.com/share/68b19ce5-4444-8007-985e-faecd492c154).

 # 7 Boas Práticas Para APIs RESTful Profissionais article